p3732/os-installer/README.md

 * If everything works, commit your changes, push them to your repository and create a merge request.
 Thank you!

 # Distributions
+The following describes how to use this in a distribution.
+## Configuration
-To use this in a distribution, place a configuration and installation scripts under `/etc/os-installer`.
+Place a configuration and installation scripts under `/etc/os-installer`.
 The file names need to match the example files found in the `example_config` folder.
 The example scripts list which environment variables are made available to them.
 General usage of these files is:
 1) Read configuration from `config.yaml`
-1) Call `prepare.sh` - can start updating mirror- or package lists, potentially cache packages.
+1) Call `prepare.sh` - can start updating mirror or package lists, potentially cache packages.
 1) Call `install.sh` - can write data onto disk, installing kernel, packages, bootloader, etc.
 1) Call `configure.sh` - configure the system according to selected preferences (account, locale, more packages)

 Note that the installer will run scripts as the user it is started by.
 If the scripts require elevated priviledges (they probably do) these need to be granted to the script through other means.

+## Dependencies
+In addition to the dependencies [listed under Testing](#manually), OS-Installer also expects these GNOME apps to be available:
+`epiphany`, `gnome-disk-utility`, `gnome-control-center`

+Similarly `systemd` is expected to be available, i.e. `localectl` and `timedatectl`.